SolidHal/PrawnOS/DOCUMENTATION.md

 ### Modifying a factory image with gbb_utility

 Using gbb_utility on a factory image can change settings, without even having to use the vendor operating system.
-As the changes happen to the read only region of the coreboot image, the changes can persist when the battery dies.
+As the changes happen to the (normally) read only region of the coreboot image (the gbb block), these changes can persist when the battery dies.

-This means for example, developer mode can be permantly enabled, and persists even when a battery prematurely dies.
-The user can confidently replace the vendor operating system on the internal emmc device, and continue to boot their kernel (signed with dev keys) sucessfully.
+This means for example, developer mode can be permanently enabled, and persists even when a battery prematurely dies.
+The user can confidently replace the vendor operating system on the internal emmc device, and continue to boot their kernel (signed with dev keys) successfully.

-For reference, (the flags that can be set can be found here) [https://chromium.googlesource.com/chromiumos/platform/vboot/+/master/_vboot_reference/firmware/include/gbb_header.h]
+For reference, the flags that can be set can be found here: https://chromium.googlesource.com/chromiumos/platform/vboot/+/master/_vboot_reference/firmware/include/gbb_header.h

 Make sure that flashrom and vboot-utils are installed.
 This can be on either the host or an external device; the following command works on Debian and derivitives:
 ```